 People: For your mercy is great.

-Leader: We thank you, Lord, for all the blessings of this life; for the beauty of your very good creation; for those celebrating birthdays this week: Ted, Matthew, Sarah, Natalie.
-Other thanksgivings may be added at this time either silently or aloud.
+Leader: We thank you, Lord, for all the blessings of this life; for the beauty of your very good creation; for those celebrating birthdays this week: Edith, Bruce, Susan and for those celebrating anniversaries this week: Barry & Nicole, Jerry & Gail, and for the Holy Innocents, Martin, and all the Saints.
+The congregation may add other thanksgivings at this time.

 Leader: We will exalt you, O God our King;

 People: And praise your Name for ever and ever.